dojot/flowbroker/lib/README.md

 ##### Editor

-When you need using texts from __Message Catalog__  you can specify a data-i18n attribute to provide the message.
+When you need to use text from the __Message Catalog__, you can specify a ``data-i18n`` attribute to provide the message.
 For example:

 ```html